Limited Time Offer

 How hot does Walnut Creek get in summer and do I need a powerful AC?

-Walnut Creek summers regularly reach 85-95°F with heat waves exceeding 100°F. You absolutely need air conditioning, and proper system sizing is critical.
-Undersized systems can't keep up during peak heat, while oversized systems waste energy and don't dehumidify properly.
-Professional Manual J load calculations ensure your AC matches your home's cooling needs.
+Walnut Creek summers regularly reach 85-95°F with heat waves exceeding 100°F—air conditioning is absolutely essential, not optional.
+Proper system sizing is critical: undersized systems can't keep up during peak heat (your home stays 80°F+ on 100°F days), while oversized systems waste energy and don't dehumidify.
+Professional Manual J load calculations ensure proper sizing.
+We recommend 18+ SEER2 ratings for Walnut Creek's 5-6 month cooling season.

 Should I install a heat pump or traditional furnace and AC in Walnut Creek?